Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Force Instances - Looks at all meshes in the scene, sees what objects have the same meshes, and makes them into instances, keep in mind instances use the same material and textures</li>
   <li>Remaining Objects - Objects still being processed</li>
   <li>Max Bounces - Sets the maximum number of bounces a ray can achieve</li>
-  <li>Render Scale - Render scale in comparison to gameview size, turn to below 1 while in edit mode to decrease rendered resolution(to then be upscaled)</li>
+  <li>Internal Resolution Ratio - Render scale in comparison to gameview size, turn to below 1 while in edit mode to decrease rendered resolution(to then be upscaled)</li>
   <li>Atlas Size - Maximum size of the texture atlas used(All textures are packed into atlas's so I can send them to the GPU)</li>
   <li>Use Russian Roulette - Highly recommended to leave this on, kills rays that may not contribute much early, and thus greatly increases performance</li>
   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>